jhuckaby/webcamjs/README.md

 ```

 By default the `error` event shows a JavaScript alert dialog, but if you register your own event handler this action is suppressed, and your function is called instead.

+Please note that WebcamJS allows multiple listeners on the same event.
+So if you call `Webcam.on()` multiple times, your callback functions are all added to an array for the event, and *all* of them will be called when the event fires.
+So only call `Webcam.on()` once for each listener function.
+You can use `Webcam.off()` to remove listeners from an event.

 ## Submitting Images to a Server